 Perhaps you’ve been feeling called to Ayahuasca for some time.
 You may, like I did, have been hearing about this medicine for some time, but never really found the right circumstances to say “Yes”.
 Or maybe this is the first time you’ve heard about this sacred ceremony, but notice the stirring in your chest and back behind your intellect.

 However it occurs for you, I am making an invitation here, from my spirit to your own.

-Every couple of months, I head to Costa Rica to sit in ceremony and to further the transformational work that I already do with my coach each week.
-Each time I travel to sit in ceremony, I bring a select few people with me.
+Every couple of months, I head to Costa Rica to sit in ceremony and to further the Transformational work that I already do with my coach each week.

 In ceremony, we discover who we are, merge back with our souls, and heal our hearts.
 When you come to ceremony with me, we will get to sit in our work together, and I will support you in the weeks leading up to our ceremony, during our time together with the medicine, and in the weeks afterwards.